Jeff-Russ/ror-guides/rails-database.md

 	$ rails g model Student first_name:string last_name:string
 ________________________________________________________________________________
-# CRUDing Records with ActiveRecord
+# Basic Interactions with Data
 ________________________________________________________________________________

 The following examples will be show in the __rails console__ since it gives us some nice feedback on what we're doing but keep in mind that the same syntax is valid in Ruby code elsewhere.
 Also not that, contrary to methods given to us in ARel, perform their action immediately.